-If you are in content marketing or editorial, and feel (endless) mounting pressure to produce more and more content (and do it fast), you’re in good company.
+If you are in content marketing or editorial, and you feel (endless) mounting pressure to produce more and more content (and do it fast), you’re in good company.
 Eighty-five percent of companies agree that they feel the same pain.

 But there’s one missing part to this equation: none of your content will have value if customers can’t find it in the first place.
-And you can’t measure an asset’s impact if you aren’t measuring that asset’s findability.
+And you can’t measure an asset’s impact if you aren’t measuring that asset’s discoverability.

-But recently, the focus shifted toward better, better, better.
+But recently, the focus has shifted toward better, better, better.
 After all, velocity, at least in the framework of physics, is not all about speed and time.
 It also measures direction.
 And you’ll find that in the inclusion of content velocity as a metric in Adobe Experience Manager.

-So there must be a better way to frame what a piece’s content velocity really is – an accurate indicator of its true impact.
+Rather than measuring content velocity, there must be a better way to frame what a piece of content’s value really is – an accurate indicator of its true impact.

 Discoverability requires us to think about the quality of our web content along with the path customers take to find it.